spantaleev/matrix-docker-ansible-deploy/docs/maintenance-migrating.md

 ansible-playbook -i inventory/hosts setup.yml --tags=install-all,start
 ```

-### Checking if services work
+### Check if services work

-After starting the services, you can ensure that you've migrated things correctly and that services are running.
-For details, see: [check if services work](maintenance-checking-services.md)
+After starting the services, you probably might want to ensure that you've migrated things correctly and that services are running.
+For instructions, see: [check if services work](maintenance-checking-services.md)

 Having make sure that both services and federation work as expected, you can safely shutdown the old server.